laradrasin/muse-meets-machine/README.md

 # Muse Meets Machine

-A public dev log and project index exploring how AI tools reshape communications practice, human voice, context engineering, and narrative infrastructure.
+Muse Meets Machine is a public dev log and project index exploring how AI tools reshape communications practice, human voice, embodied communication, context engineering, and narrative infrastructure.

 ## What this is